-The U.S. economy is experiencing broad and rapid inflation and rising interest rates, as well as supply issues in material, services and labor due to economic policy, the pandemic and, more recently, the war in Ukraine.
-All of these forces have begun to impact our supply chain; we are seeing quality issues and defects, part shortages and increased lead times for certain parts.
-In addition to supply chain impacts, we will be impacted by higher interest expense given our outstanding borrowings under our revolving credit facility with a floating interest rate.
-These impacts are likely to persist through 2023 and beyond.
+The above forces have impacted our supply chain; we are seeing quality issues and defects, part shortages and increased lead times for certain parts.
+In addition to supply chain impacts, we have been and believe we will continue to be impacted by higher interest expense given our outstanding borrowings under our revolving credit facility with a floating interest rate.
+These impacts are likely to persist through the first quarter of 2024 and beyond.
 To mitigate risks associated with the floating interest rate on our credit facility, we entered into interest rate swap agreements, effective January 1, 2023, for the purposes of hedging the eight quarterly variable-rate Credit Agreement interest payments due in 2023 and 2024.
-These swaps will provide a fixed interest rate on approximately 70% of the Company's total long-term debt.
+These swaps provide a fixed interest rate on approximately 65% of the Company's total outstanding debt.
 We cannot predict the impact on the Company's end markets or input costs nor the ability of the Company to recover cost increases through pricing.

-RESULTS FROM CONTINUING OPERATIONS
+RESULTS FROM OPERATIONS

-Refer to Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of the Annual Report on Form 10-K for the year ended December 31, 2021 for a discussion of the change in results of continuing operations from the earliest year presented.
+Refer to Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, of the Annual Report on Form 10-K for the year ended December 31, 2022 for a discussion of the change in results of operations from the earliest year presented.